kilnake/kilnake.github.io/_posts/2025/march2025/2025-03-28-virtualbox-to-proxmox.md

 6. set boot order, attach disk.
 7. done.

-Also, hindsite- you could just copy the .VDI directly to proxmox, and use qemu-img to go straight from .VDI to .qcow2
+Also, hindsight- you could just copy the .VDI directly to proxmox, and use qemu-img to go straight from .VDI to .qcow2